-The Department of Biobehavioral Health and Population Sciences integrates social and behavioral medicine training for rural family practice and for American Indian/Alaska Native physicians, with research in rural and Indigenous health, and community engaged service, to promote rural and Indigenous health equity.
+The Department of Family Medicine and Biobehavioral Health integrates community health with social and behavioral medicine, focusing on training physicians who will practice in rural and Native American communities, with research in rural and Indigenous health, and community engaged service, to improve the quality of life in tribal and rural communities.

-The Department of Biobehavioral Health and Populations Sciences in Duluth is a community of faculty who come from multiple disciplines.
-We share a commitment to the creation of an enriching and supportive academic environment within which students pursue excellence in medical education.
+The Department of Family Medicine and Biobehavioral Health, located on the Duluth Campus, is a community of faculty and staff who come from multiple disciplines.
+We share a commitment to the creation of an enriching and supportive academic environment in which students pursue excellence in medical education.
 We also strive to create an environment where faculty and students can join in the generation of new knowledge through research.
 The department offers experiential and research training opportunities for medical students throughout their academic career in medical school.

-In keeping with our mission, the Department of Biobehavioral Health and Population Sciences is devoted to excellence and to enhancing the broader mission of the University of Minnesota Medical School in teaching, scholarship, professional activities, and service.
+Aligned with our mission, the Department of Family Medicine and Biobehavioral Health is devoted to excellence and to enhancing the broader mission of the University of Minnesota Medical School in teaching, scholarship, professional activities, and service.

 We are devoted to

 - Unifying practice, education, and research through innovative approaches that improve community health.

 - Promoting culturally and research informed training and education for medical students and students of other disciplines from undergraduate through post graduate programs.

 - Fostering professional activities that emphasize community engagement and clinical services with health care delivery systems, and with rural and tribal communities.

 - Providing service in collaboration with colleagues throughout the University of Minnesota, complementary academic institutions, and national and professional organizations.

 - Scope and quality of our training, research, and clinical-community programs.